Skyride Busch Gardens Tampa Bay: The Best Way to Get Around the Park

 The Skyride at Busch Gardens Tampa is one of the park’s oldest features, dating back to 1974.
 And it has been used by hundreds of thousands of visitors ever since.

-The only time it was ever shut down was in 2010 when the new Cheetah Hunt was being constructed.
 It opened up again a year later when the addition to the scenery had been completed.

 Busch Gardens Tampa cheetah hunt behind west African black crown crane